 Remember all of those civics classes you had to sit through in high school?
 By now you should know that no one counts as 2/3 of a person and you can vote as a woman, so there’s absolutely no reason on this big Earth why you can’t do it (unless you’re under 18).
-Registering to vote is an insanely simple process that can be done in person at a local election office, by heading into the DMV, or even by soliciting this information through the mail.
-If you’re currently abroad, you can print off these forms and mail them back Stateside to your local office.
+Plus, it’s easier than ever to vote from abroad.

 Second: Educate yourself, duh.

-Third — Request an Absentee Ballot
+Third: Request an Absentee Ballot

 You can request the ballot by email, fax or regular mail.
-Do note that, using this method, you can mail in the registration and the ballot at the same time.
+Do note that, using this method, you can mail in the registration and the ballot at the same time in most states.

 You’ll receive a PDF with all of your information immediately.
 This must be printed, signed and dated, then sent to your local election office, whose mailing address can be found on the second page of your PDF, along with any special instructions for your county.
 I emailed my request into my local office in Illinois and received my write-in ballot not 12 hours later.
 Double-check to be sure all of your contact information is correct.

 Finally: Cast your ballot and enjoy elections parties around Spain on November 8th!

 Your local election office will send you the PDF form of a write-in ballot.
 Your state will have its own regulations about how to return the ballot and whether there is additional information required of you (Illinois, for example, requires a secrecy waiver).
 Some states will allow you to email or fax an absentee ballot, or check to see if your local embassy or consulate can do it for you, free of charge.
 Be aware that ballots dated and received after November 8th will likely not be counted, so make it a priority to cast your vote and make your voice heard.